5mazo/Final-Year-Project-Automation-Control-of-Assembly-Disassembly-Minicell/README.md

-# MAP-205 Automation – Code
+# MAP-205 Automation – PLC-Code+HMI-Design
 This branch contains all **source code and project files** developed for the automation and control of the **SMC MAP-205 training kit**.
 The code integrates **PLC ladder logic** (CX-Programmer) with a **custom HMI interface** (CX-Designer).